TheRealMesteven/pulsar-mod-loader/PulsarModLoader.Injector/README.md

 [8]: https://discord.gg/yBJGv4T "PML Discord"

 Custom injector which injects the mod loader into [*PULSAR: Lost Colony*][10].

+> [!CAUTION]
+> The game uses `Harmony v2.2.2.0` whilst some Thunderstore mods will be for `HarmonyX v2.9.0.0` as such, unless created with backwards support, they will fail to load properly.

+> [!WARNING]
+> Each time the game updates, the injector will need to be used again!

 [10]: http://www.pulsarthegame.com/ "PULSAR: Lost Colony"